What Is ARCH?

 Relevance of Theological Retrieval

-What is the value of retrieving the theology of past eras when our present one has so many pressing issues of its own?
-In our age, the word “unprecedented” has become somewhat of a cliché.
-We seem to insist that everything we deal with is new.
-From the befuddling topic of transgenderism to the challenges and benefits of A.I., we are convinced that our ethical and anthropological debates are cutting-edge.
-We, unlike any generation that came before us, venture into uncharted territory.
+What is the value of retrieving theology of past eras when our present one has so many pressing issues of its own?
+In our age, the word “unprecedented” has become something of a cliché.
+Everything we deal with, we insist, is new.
+From the befuddling topic of transgenderism to the challenges and benefits of A.I., we are convinced that our ethical and anthropological debates are cutting edge—we, unlike any generation that came before us, venture into uncharted territory.
+But does this apply to the realm of theological disagreements as well?
+Are our many theological controversies insurmountably novel?
 In this symposium, Dr. Samuel G. Parkison defends with the Solomonic dictum that “nothing is new under the sun” (Eccl 1:9).
 Parkison commends the practice of theological retrieval, not for the sake of idolizing the past, but as an exercise of good stewardship and wisdom for navigating present theological concerns.

 The History and Formation of Church Planting Movements